louiseGrandjonc/louisemeta.com/content/blog/developers-and-logs.md

 So if ORMs are that bad ?
 Why are we using them?

-- Technical debt, the project is too big to rewrite it, do you imagine telling your Project Owner "I really need to rewrite most of the project to only use raw SQL, and not add anything", in the reality of deadlines, it's often that this kind of tasks are postponed till...
-Well...
-Never ?
+- Technical debt, the project is too big to rewrite it, and even if we wanted to, often this kind of tasks are postponed because of the priority given by business to new fun features.
 - The application doesn’t need any fun SQL feature so the ORM is enough
 - We are a bit afraid of SQL (Something between being lazy and under a pile of tickets and not finding time to learn...)
-- The object mapping, simply, it's so much easier to keep working in python, php, ruby and retrieve objects, isn't it ?
+- The object mapping, simply, it's easier to keep working in python, php, ruby and retrieve objects, isn't it ?
+- The ORM handles the DB connections
-- We can avoid having to worry about DB connections
+- We don't have to worry about SQL injections

 If you are a DBA, you are already complaining about these reasons, but well, that's unfortunatly a reality...
 Like Trump being president of the US, you kind of have to accept it even if it drives you crazy...
 But I'm being a bit harsh on ORMs, sorry.